 Ionic

-Ionic is an open-source framework that uses web technologies such as HTML, CSS, and JavaScript to build cross-platform apps.
-It is built on top of Angular and leverages Apache Cordova or Capacitor to access native device features.
-Ionic is known for its extensive library of pre-built components and themes, which facilitate the rapid development of mobile applications with a web-like interface.
-It’s a good option for developers familiar with web technologies who want to create hybrid apps that run on multiple platforms.
+Ionic is an open source framework that uses web technologies such as HTML, CSS, and JavaScript.
+It is built on top of Angular and works with tools like Apache Cordova or Capacitor to access native device features.

-What is the best framework for cross-app development?
+What is the best framework for cross-platform app development?

 This table provides a general overview of each cross-platform development tool.
 Actual performance and suitability may vary based on specific project needs and technological changes.
 Consult with a development expert for a tailored recommendation.